farmera/sare_grant/kites_balloons_drones.md

 drift into an area where it doesn't belong (i.e. into an airport's flight path).

 A more practical concern regarding helium-filled balloons is that the element is in short supply.
 In some areas of the world helium use is restricted only to essential medical and research purposes.
-Shortage in helium supplies have led to a sharp rise in the cost of this lighter-than-air gas.
+Shortage in helium supplies has led to a sharp rise in the cost of this lighter-than-air gas.
 One should consider this when deciding on helium use for non-critical purposes.
-While helium is naturally released from fossil fuel production sites and may be captured and stored, after use it ultimately escapes into space forever.
+While helium is naturally released from fossil fuel production sites and may be captured and stored, after use it escapes into space ultimately forever.

 #### Unmanned Aerial Vehicles (i.e. Drones)